gabrielsg/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: Jun 1, 2018

+**Today's Progress**: Back from break.
+Started Git Tutorial from LinkedIn Tutorial.

+**Thoughts:** Got a good grasp of fundamentals of Working Director, Staging Directory, and Repository.
+Git Windows did not seem to recognize modified file in working directory.
+Switched to Ubuntu for tutorial.
+Also used linux commands like find and sed and xargs to make changes to text in multiple files, eg ```find . -type f -not -path '*/\.git/*' | xargs sed -i 's/_backpack.html/_backpack_cal.html/'```

+**Link to work:** None

 ### Day 18: Aprl 21, 2018

 **Today's Progress**: Swithched gears.
 Think Stats.
 No coding.
 Reviewed data of NSFG (CDC's National Survey of Family Growth)